azer89/Reza_Raytracer/xml_files/README.md

-The program only reads main.xml
+The program only reads main.xml and you need to specify its location on XMLParser.cpp